 18. Do not use Internet cafes - not only a high virus infection risk but key-stroke loggers are common and can record everything you type and send it to those watching you.

 19. Do secure web browsing using Sandboxie, Green Border or multiple proxy servers.

 20. Do not use cellphones in some countries, particularly in police states, as mobile phones can not only be listened in on, but their microphones and cameras can be turned on remotely.
 Removing the battery is the only safe way to prevent this.

 21. A forest is a great place for a sensitive conversation.
 It is very hard for others to listen undetected, even using wireless electronics (which do not work well in greenery).

-22. The use of free software such as TrueCrypt as a way to create encrypted hard-drives or encrypted 'file containers' within hard-drives – and the use of these encrypted partitions for all highly confidential data.
+22. The use of free software to create encrypted hard-drives or encrypted 'file containers' within hard-drives – and the use of these encrypted partitions for all highly confidential data.
 It just takes a little practice.